JodieC9/BIS15W2024_jcheun/homework/lab7_hw.md

 ## # A tibble: 1 × 1
 ##   total_na_amniota
 ##              <int>
-## 1           500790
+## 1           528196
 ```

-Since we do see accurately accounted for NA values in the amphibio data, no changes are needed there.
-However, in the amniota datset, we have several variations of placeholder values in almost all variables that need to be accounted for and changed to NA.
+Since we do see accurately accounted NA values in the `amphibio` data, no changes are needed there.
+However, in the `amniota` data, we have several variations of placeholder values in almost all variables that need to be accounted for and changed to NA.
 Using the `replace_with_NA` function, we can specify the exact variation of the NA placeholder used in each variable spot.
-To double check out work, we can view the new version of the amniota data to check that all -999 iterations are removed and replaced with NA.
+To double check our work, we can view the new version of the `amniota` (`new_amniota`) data to check that all "-999" iterations are removed and replaced with NA.

 **6. Use the package `naniar` to produce a summary, including percentages, of missing data in each column for the `amniota` data.**